-After distribution of birds to the beneficiaries, the concerned Veterinary Assistant Surgeon / Veterinary Surgeon / Clinician shall make periodical visit to all the beneficiaries' house, ascertain the health status of the birds and maintain records in the Veterinary Institution.
-The Assistant Directors of concerned divisions shall inspect 5% of the total beneficiaries in respective blocks and town panchayats within 3 months after supply of birds.
+After distribution of birds to the beneficiaries, the concerned Veterinary Assistant Surgeon shall make periodical visit to all the beneficiaries' house, ascertain the health status of the birds and maintain records in the Veterinary Institution.
+The Assistant Directors of concerned divisions shall inspect 5% of the total beneficiaries in respective blocks every month after supply of birds.